The software economy is dead.

 Third Division Labs

-I'm Chris Baron.
-I've spent 20 years building infrastructure, leading engineering teams, and figuring out how pieces fit together at scale.
+I've done this before at human scale.
+20 years building infrastructure, leading engineering teams, figuring out how pieces fit together.
 Production AI at IPsoft in 2012.
 VP Engineering at NuHarbor Security, 80+ engineers across multi-cloud.
-I'm a builder, and my expertise is software.
+I know what it takes to build at scale with people.
+Turns out the same instincts apply when your team is made of agents.

 Our name comes from Third Division Lane in Hingham, Massachusetts.
 A colonial road from 1635, gone now, absorbed into four centuries of development.
 The work it enabled endures.